-Dental implant surgery is very straightforward.
+Dental implants surgery is very straightforward.
 In order to keep you comfortable and to make sure it is successful, please follow our pre-operative instructions.
 If you have any questions at all, please do not hesitate to contact us as we are here to help you.

 Learn more about tooth implant process and timeline.

 Some of the dental implants procedures are performed in our Upper East Side Dental Implants Center:

 - The day before your implant surgery, please begin taking any antibiotics and/or mouth rinse we have prescribed.